AleahPorras/CECS-327-Group-Project/README.md

 3. How to Run Each Module

 All scripts should be run from the command line in separate terminal windows.
 Use python [filename] to execute.

-A. Direct Communication (IPC - TCP Sockets)
+A. MAIN CHAT MODULE RUN - Direct Communication (IPC - TCP Sockets) -

 This demonstration requires two or more terminals for the server and client(s).